Windsor Framework: Contents of the agreement

-The proposed agreement relates to goods crossing the Irish Sea from Great Britain to Northern Ireland.
-It would introduce green and red lanes to reduce checks and paperwork on goods that are destined for Northern Ireland, and separate them from goods at risk of moving into the EU Common Market.
+The agreement relates to goods crossing the Irish Sea from Great Britain to Northern Ireland.
+It introduces "conceptual" green and red lanes to reduce checks and paperwork on goods that are destined for Northern Ireland, and separates them from goods at risk of moving into the EU Single Market.
 It also includes a number of agreements on medicine control, VAT and alcohol duty.